 overview

 This annex presents the relationships to be used to map apparent to absolute visual magnitude for inclusion in an OCM.
-These equations [based on reference I-12] examine signal magnitude for reflected illumination by an exoatmospheric Resident Space Object (RSO).
+These equations based on reference [L12] examine signal magnitude for reflected illumination by an exoatmospheric Resident Space Object (RSO).
 The equations do not account for spatial distribution across multiple detectors, which involves characterizing the Point Spread Function of the system.

 Definitions: